GrahamBlanshard/WiseRadar/README.md

 NOTE: As per agreement with WeatherOffice.gc.ca all data used within this app is used for NON-COMMERCIAL USES ONLY.

-:      This app is made free and open source by myself and carries no warranty to the interested users.
-You will download, compile and use this application at your own disgression.
+Copyright (C) 2013  Graham Blanshard

+    This program is free software: you can redistribute it and/or modify
+    it under the terms of the GNU General Public License as published by
+    the Free Software Foundation, either version 3 of the License, or
+    (at your option) any later version.

+    This program is distributed in the hope that it will be useful,
+    but WITHOUT ANY WARRANTY; without even the implied warranty of
+    MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the
+    GNU General Public License for more details.

+    You should have received a copy of the GNU General Public License
+    along with this program.
+If not, see <http://www.gnu.org/licenses/>.

+	See License.txt for full text

 PLANNED CHANGES:
-:	- Essential menu functions (Appropriate disclaimer, etc.)
-:	- Pinch-zoom functionality
+	- Pinch-zoom functionality
-:	- Predictive weather for location
+	- Predictive weather for location (Maybe)